carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 ---
 title: "Processes"
-teaching: 0
+teaching: 40 min
-exercises: 0
+exercises: 20 min
 questions:
 - "What is a Nextflow process?"
 - "How do I create a Nextflow process?"
-- "How do I input data into processes|"
+- "How do I input data into processes"
 - "How do I output data from a process?"
 - "How do I sepcify conditions for a process in order for it to execute?"
 - "What are process directives?"